 - 1/4 cup brown rice flour

 - Salt, pepper, and herb mixture to taste

 Drop the chicken pieces into the flour mixture and shake well.
 You’ll probably want to do just 3-4 pieces at a time.
 When the oil is up to temperature, add the chicken and fry for 10 minutes, turning once at 5 minutes.
-Turn again at 10 minutes and cover the fry pan for 10-15 minutes to cook the chicken through.
+Turn again at 10 minutes and cover the fry pan for 15-20 minutes to cook the chicken through.
 Remove the cover and cook another 5 minutes or so to crisp up.
 Chicken is cooked when a thermometer registers 165 degrees internally so have a meat thermometer handy.
 Remove to paper towels to drain the excess fat (if your fat has consistently been at 375 degrees, the chicken shouldn’t have a lot of excess fat).
+Be sure to season your chicken pieces as soon as they come out of the pan.
 Do not leave on the paper towels but remove to a serving platter.